Swanage: Former

+There was a Swanage Grammar School between 1929 and 1974.

 Public services

-The town is served by a small fire station provided by Dorset Fire and Rescue Service and located centrally within the town.
+The town is served by a small fire station provided by Dorset & Wiltshire Fire and Rescue Service and located centrally within the town.
 Swanage Police Station, originally opened in 1899 and was operated by Dorset Police, before being closed in November 2012.

 Swanage Hospital is a community hospital provided by Dorset Healthcare with an accompanying Ambulance Station provided by the South Western Ambulance Service.
 The hospital has a Minor Injuries Unit, providing basic emergency care from 8am to 8pm, inpatient and outpatient departments, an operating theatre, radiography, physiotherapy and occupational therapy departments.
 Swanage Medical Practice provides GP services.

-Given the coastal location, the town is also served by an RNLI lifeboat station a HM Coastguard post, and a National Coastwatch Institution station.
+Given the coastal location, the town is also served by Swanage Lifeboat Station, an RNLI lifeboat station, a HM Coastguard post, and a National Coastwatch Institution station.

 Sport and recreation

 Swanage is represented in a number of sports, including football, rugby, cricket, croquet, hockey, sailing and rowing.